-Who does the new law apply to?
+Who does the Donor Act apply to?

 Foreigners in the Netherlands and organ donation

 The Donor Act does not only apply to people with Dutch nationality.
 Foreigners (people of other nationalities) are covered by the Donor Act if they are registered with a Dutch municipality.
-This is already the case and will remain so under the new Donor Act (active donor registration).

 Foreigners sometimes only stay in the Netherlands for a short while.
 They receive a letter 3 years after they start living in the Netherlands asking them to record a choice.
 Foreigners can also record a choice earlier than that.
 They do not have to wait to be asked.
 If no choice has been made and they have not yet received a letter, the partner and family will decide about organ and tissue donation.